Quarticai/QuarticGym/docs/pensim_challenge.rst

 .. image:: imgs/pen4.png

-It doesn't utilise the 10 random batch and the performance looks much more stable than Hilo.
+It doesn't utilise the 10 random batches and the performance looks much more stable than Hilo.

 More results can be found here